A Tight Bound of Hard Thresholding: The Key Bound

-In particular, our bound is tight in the sense that there exist specific vectors of $\bb$ and $\ba$ such that the equality holds, hence the bound cannot be improved without further information about $\bb$ and $\ba$. \end{theorem} \begin{remark}[Maximum $\nu$] In contrast to the constant bound~\eqref{eq:old}, our result asserts that the deviation resulting from hard thresholding is inversely proportional to $\sqrt{k}$~(when $K \leq d-k$) in a universal manner.
+In particular, our bound is tight in the sense that there exist specific vectors of $\bb$ and $\bx$ such that the equality holds. \end{theorem} \begin{remark}[Maximum of $\nu$] In contrast to the constant bound~\eqref{eq:old}, our result asserts that the deviation resulting from hard thresholding is inversely proportional to $\sqrt{k}$~(when $K \leq d-k$) in a universal manner.
 When $k$ tends to $d$, $\rho$ is given by $(d-k)/(d-K)$ which is still decreasing with respect to $k$.
 Thus, the maximum value of $\rho$ equals one.
-Even in this case, we find that $\sqrt{\nu_{\max}} \approx 1.619 < 2$. \end{remark} \begin{remark} It is also worth mentioning that, although for some batch algorithms such as IHT and CoSaMP, the constant bound~\eqref{eq:old} suffices to establish the convergence due to specific conditions, we show in Section~\ref{sec:alg} that that bound cannot ensure global optimality for stochastic algorithms with a generic objective function. \end{remark} \begin{proof}(Sketch) Our bound follows from fully exploring the sparsity pattern of the signals and fundamental arguments in mathematical optimization.
-Let $\Omega$ be the support set of $\bw \defeq \Hk{\bb}$ and let $\overline{\Omega}$ be its complement.
-We immediately have $\PO{\bb} = \bw$.
-Let $\Omega'$ be the support set of $\ba$.
-Define
+Even in this case, we find that $\sqrt{\nu_{\max}} = \sqrt{1 + \frac{\sqrt{5} + 1}{2}} = \frac{\sqrt{5} + 1}{2} \approx 1.618$. \end{remark} \begin{remark} Though for some batch algorithms such as IHT and CoSaMP, the constant bound~\eqref{eq:old} suffices to establish the convergence due to specific conditions, we show in Section~\ref{sec:alg} that it cannot ensure the global convergence for stochastic algorithms. \end{remark} \begin{remark} {When $\bx$ is not exactly $K$-sparse, we still can bound the error by $\twonorm{\Hk{\bb} - \bx} \leq\twonorm{\Hk{\bb} - \Hk{\bx}}+ \twonorm{\Hk{\bx} - \bx}$.
+Thus, without loss of generality, we assumed that the signal $\bx$ is $K$-sparse.} \end{remark} \begin{proof}(Sketch) Our bound follows from fully exploring the sparsity pattern of the signals and from fundamental arguments in optimization.
+Denote